 When a metastasis results in a pathologic compression fracture, percutaneous kyphoplasty may be of benefit.
-The ASTRO evidence based guideline concluded that no prospective data are available to suggest that the use of either kyphoplasty or vertebroplasty obviates the need for EBRT in the management of painful bone metastases.
+The ASTRO evidence-based guideline concluded that no prospective data are available to suggest that the use of either kyphoplasty or vertebroplasty obviates the need for EBRT in the management of painful bone metastases.

 Stereotactic body radiation therapy (SBRT) or stereotactic ablative body radiotherapy (SABR) is being studied in the treatment of bony metastatic disease.
-Proposed indications for this modality include standalone or postoperative treatment in patients with progressive or recurrent disease following conventional external beam radiotherapy (cEBRT) and in the treatment of tumors traditionally considered radioresistant to cEBRT such as sarcoma, melanoma and renal cell carcinoma.
-The RTOG is currently conducting a comparison of SBRT with a single fraction of 8 Gy for painful vertebral metastasis.
+Proposed indications for this modality include standalone or postoperative treatment in patients with progressive or recurrent disease following conventional external beam radiotherapy (cEBRT) and in the treatment of tumors traditionally considered radioresistant to cEBRT such as sarcoma, melanoma, and renal cell carcinoma.
+Several recent studies have not shown improvement in pain control compared to conventional radiation although the relief was more durable.
+A recent report from the phase 2, randomized VERTICAL trial looked at quality of life, functional interference, and psychosocial aspects with either 8 Gy single fraction conventional radiotherapy or single fraction SBRT to a total of 18 Gy.
+Twelve weeks after treatment completion, treatment with conventional radiation improved functional interference significantly more than SBRT (25.5 vs 14.1 points, P = 0.04).
+Similarly, psychosocial aspects scores also improved more with conventional radiation (12.2 vs 7.3, P = 0.04).
+A similar trial published by Canadian and Australian investigators compared 20 Gy of conventional radiation delivered in 5 fractions with SBRT given as 12 Gy times two.
+In comparing these regimens, the SBRT arm had significantly complete pain relief at 3 months compared to the lower dose fractionated conventional radiation (35% vs 14%, P < 0.0002).
 The updated ASTRO evidence-based guideline maintains that: "Advanced RT techniques such as SBRT as the primary treatment for painful spine bone lesions or for spinal cord compression should be considered in the setting of a clinical trial or with data collected in a registry given that insufficient data are available to routinely support this treatment currently."